BlinkDL/RWKV.com/docs/basic/FAQ.md

 It has its own quirky personality, and is more then willing to insult you the user if needed be.

-## What is the RWKV chat commands ?
+## What is the RWKV chat commands?

 RWKV.cpp and the RWKV discord chat bot include the following special commands.
 Which you can use accordingly.